Fund Your Business with Crowdfunding and Tap into the Spirit of Human Kindness

 Your campaign’s success will be far from guaranteed.
 But you can take advantage of a few known strategies.
 First of all consider these four feelings that you want to engender in donors.
 Use one or more of them as the centerpiece of your campaign as a starting point.
 We will start with two today and the other two in the next post.

 The first two and last two days of a crowdfunding campaign are nearly always the days with the biggest payoffs.
 Often, dragging out the campaign does not make you significantly more money.

 So why not open a campaign for just a week?
 Do not let donors think they can contribute any old time they feel like it.
 If you give them the feeling that they had better act now, or else lose out, you will get more people to donate.

 The fear of missing out is a very real thing.

 If you have thousands of something or other to offer as a perk, it will not be as desirable to your donors.
 But if you only have one or two of a particular perk, that will create a feeling in some people that they just have to have it.
 Scarcity can create a bit of anxiety in your donors.
 And you do want that.

 So do this with your higher donation levels only.
 Therefore, you might want to set up a perk/donation level scheme which looks something like this:

 |Donation Level||Number of Perks|

-Remember: a lot of variation in physical perks will make fulfillment a lot harder, so don’t work with more than maybe five separate types of physical perks – and even that is pushing it.
+But be sure to remember: a lot of variation in physical perks will make fulfillment a lot harder.
+So do not work with more than maybe six separate types of physical perks.
+And even that is pushing it.
 After all, look at the complexity already inherent in one fewer tier (see the table, above).

-In part 2, I’ll reveal the other two of the four feelings you want your donors to have.
+In part 2, I will reveal the other two of the four feelings you are going to want your donors to have.